-The Tor browser is mostly used for surfing the dark web or circumventing censorship.
+The Tor browser is mostly used to surf the dark web or evade censorship.
 You can also use it to enjoy better privacy online, but I honestly think a VPN is better suited for that.
 And you would also benefit from it if you’re a journalist, whistleblower, or activist that needs to share sensitive data with their sources, or if you’re an undercover agent.

 A VPN is an online app that also changes your IP address and encrypts your traffic — but it only does it once, which allows VPNs to provide much faster speeds than Tor.
 To secure your data with a VPN, you use a VPN app (also called a VPN client) to connect to a VPN server.
 Once connected, the server will route and encrypt all of your internet traffic.
 Most top VPNs have paid subscriptions, but there are also a few providers that have good free plans that let you test their services.
 And unlike the Tor browser that only secures the traffic that passes through it, a VPN secures all of your device’s web traffic.

 Pretty much anyone stands to benefit from using a VPN.
 It provides great privacy and security, lets you access streaming sites, is good for secure torrenting and gaming, and helps you bypass censorship in restrictive countries.
 And because VPNs encrypt your traffic but are much faster than Tor, they’re also good for bypassing bandwidth throttling.
 Whistleblowers, journalists, and anyone else who needs to share sensitive data can also use a VPN to protect their traffic — even better, they can use it together with the Tor browser for added privacy and security.